buley/personal/src/content/competition-collaboration.md

 - Most "competitors" are irrelevant to long-term objectives
 - True competition happens at the system level

-> *"If you know the enemy and know yourself, you need not fear the result of a hundred battles." — Sun Tzu*
+> *"If you know the enemy and know yourself, you need not fear the result of a hundred battles." -- Sun Tzu*

 **Essential Truth**
-The highest form of competition isn't about beating others—it's about becoming unstoppable.
+The highest form of competition isn't about beating others--it's about becoming unstoppable.

 ## 2. Collaboration Criteria